skipkemoi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-the script list all local variables and environment variables and their functions
+the script creates a local variable